THE NORTH BAY CONSTRUCTION CORPS

 To learn more about this program and how you might participate, please contact CTE Foundation at firstname.lastname@example.org.

-In partnership with Santa Rosa Junior College, Sonoma County Office of Education, and the Sonoma County Food Industry Group (FIG), the CTE Foundation’s Food & Beverage Manufacturing program is designed to inform and engage local students in opportunities to learn about the variety of career paths available in the industry.
+In partnership with Santa Rosa Junior College, Sonoma County Office of Education, and the Sonoma County Food Industry Group (FIG), the CTE Foundation’s Food & Beverage Manufacturing Careers Summit is designed to inform and engage local students in learning about the variety of career paths available in the industry.

 - Meet one-on-one with industry representatives to learn about potential careers, the specific skills required to be qualified for them, academic and paid internships, and entry level job openings